AdityaMayukhSom/dinoscale/README.md

 ## Conclusion

-DinoSpace is a lightweight and easy-to-use C++ backend web library that allows you to quickly create and deploy web applications.
+DinoScale is a lightweight and easy-to-use C++ backend web library that allows you to quickly create and deploy web applications.
 It provides a simple and intuitive API for creating and managing routes, handling HTTP requests and responses, and serving static files.